mozaik-association/mozaik/docs/Surveys.md

 # Surveys

-The survey module uses the odoo standard and adds specific features for organisations linked to mozaik.
-It allows to manage the surveys of the orgnaisations.
+The survey module uses the odoo standard and adds specific features for organisations linked to Mozaik.
+It allows to manage the surveys of the organisation.
 It will provide access to :

 - The general information of the survey.
 - The management of the questions